 I haven’t seen Dr. Clement cite any specific research (and lab tests) that he has done to show that blending causes up to 92% nutrient loss.
-He doesn’t share any independent studies that show significant nutrient loss from blending smoothies.
+He doesn’t share any independent studies that show significant nutrient loss from blending green smoothies.

 Without knowing exactly how the “blender experiment” was conducted, it is hard to make any sort of independent analysis of his claims.
 Instead, he refers to his statements as “real science” (several times on one YouTube video) and dismisses the health claims of green smoothies as nothing more than hype from blender manufacturers.